Gordi42/fridom/docs/source/tutorials/using_models/field_variable_and_plotting.rst

 .. note::

-    The number of grid points in the extended directions is ``258`` and not ``256`` because the field variable is extended by two grid points in each direction to account for the halo regions.
+    The number of grid points in the extended directions is ``258`` and not ``256`` because the field variable is extended by one grid point in each direction to account for the halo regions.

 Boundary Conditions